Uzbin Valley ambush: Hunt for Taliban and bombings

 Sper Kundai was struck by four Milan missiles.

 Taliban leader Faruki, who claimed to have led part of the ambush, stated that "a bombed house means a new fighter on our side.
 That is called vengeance.
 This is normal.
 Especially here".

 Aftermath

 Casualties

 The battle itself was unexceptional in 2008 Afghanistan: the same day, tens of civilians were killed by a car bomb in Khost, and suicide bombers had attacked US military installation, yielding a 12-hour battle.
-Two days later, a US airstrike on Azizabad killed 90 civilians, 60 of them children.
 However, the loss of life for the French Army represented the most significant single incident since the 1983 Beirut barracks bombing, which killed 58 soldiers, and the third greatest single military loss since Operation Red Wings.

 ISAF

 The French took the brunt of the casualties among ISAF forces, with 10 dead—8 killed by bullets or shrapnel, one by a bladed weapon, and the last one in a road accident as he rode to the battle.
 23 French and two Afghan ISAF soldiers were wounded.

 The Afghan translator who accompanied Carmin 2 was initially reported to have been found dead, having been tortured and mutilated.
 It was later reported that he may in fact have disappeared from the group "a few hours" prior to the ambush, stoking reports he may have been the one who alerted the militant commanders, which was denied by the French military who said his body had been recovered and returned to his family.

 Reports on the details of the casualties were confused and contradictory.
 Initial official reports mentioned losses during the very first moments of the battle, as the Taliban shot a carefully aimed volley by surprise.
 However, further testimonies by the soldiers coming back from the field reported casualties during the entire engagements, and notably soldiers dying from otherwise recoverable wounds because they could not be evacuated.
 Carmin 2 sustained most of the casualties, with 9 killed and 17 wounded out of 31 men.

 Some military equipment of value was captured by the guerrillas, including four FAMAS assault rifles, two Minimi light machine guns, two FR-F2 sniper rifles, one LGI grenade launcher, six OB 72 binoculars, several ER 350 radios, nine flak jackets, helmets, etc. Six VABs were damaged.

 Some early reports mentioned that three or four bodies had been found lined up, implicating that these soldiers could have been captured alive and executed; this was denied by French military authorities and government.

 Taliban leaders claimed to have captured and killed wounded soldiers, and to have destroyed five vehicles and used land mines.